Where History & Headlines Collide: 36 Best Things to Do in Marietta Ohio

 After a visit to Marietta, a woman fell in love with an empty store on Front St. Her life wasn’t going as planned in California, so she took the leap to move and open Green Acres of Marietta.
 Now, it might be one of the coolest shops in the city.

-The mix of products include antiques, jewelry, home decor, glassware, collectibles, handmade items, guy stuff, and repurposed items.
+The mix of products includes antiques, jewelry, home decor, glassware, collectibles, handmade items, guy stuff, and repurposed items.

 Unique Marietta Ohio Hotels & Lodging